alibaba/timeline/README.md

 **A Timeline Controller with Superpower.
 For Events And Animations.**

-- Wrap all your time-based events and animations into Tracks.
+- Wrap time-based events and animations into Tracks.
+Schedule them like a video editor.
-- Play, pause, time-travel, play-by-frame, replay, loop, rewind everything.
+- Play, pause, seek, rewind, loop, tick-by-frame, and replay everything.
-- Always get the predictable result.
+- Always get the predictable result no matter how you manipulate time.
 - Monitor and control FPS elegantly.

-动画与事件时间线管理器。
+- Work under unstable system clock.

+有超能力的时间线管理器。

 # Install